sameersbn/docker-postgresql/README.md

 > - No changes will be made if the user already exists
 > - Only a single user can be created at each launch

-*It is a good idea to create a replication user even if you are not going to use it as it will allow you to setup slave nodes and/or generate snapshots when the need arises.*
+*It is a good idea to create a replication user even if you are not going to use it as it will allow you to setup slave nodes and/or generate snapshots and backups when the need arises.*

 ## Setting up a replication cluster